 Detailed Seminar Outline

-NAB Pilot is sponsoring a one-day seminar presented by Gary Sgrignoli of MSW on ATSC's new ATSC 3.0 NextGen digital television transmission system.
+NAB Pilot is sponsoring a 1.5-day seminar presented by Gary Sgrignoli of MSW on ATSC's new ATSC 3.0 NextGen digital television transmission system.
 This seminar, which is similar in makeup and tone to the original MSW ATSC1 seminar, is aimed at broadcasters, broadcast consultants, equipment manufacturers (commercial, consumer, & test), translator/LPTV operators, FCC engineers, and wireless operators.

 The seminar will help develop a fundamental understanding of the ATSC 3.0 Physical Layer (transmission system) as well as provide practical application and implementation ideas.
 Current highlights of the ATSC 3.0 deployment progress will be briefly discussed as well.

 Attendance at this seminar earns one SBE credit towards continuing education and it can facilitate preparation for the SBE ATSC 3.0 Specialist Certification exam.

 Questions will be strongly encouraged throughout the 1.5-day presentation (2-hour ATSC3 overview session and a 2-hour Generic Digital Television Fundamentals followed by the next day 8-hour “deep-dive” sessions).
 A PDF file of all seminar PowerPoint slides (hidden & unhidden) plus a short summary of key system information will be available for download to all registered attendees just prior to the seminar.
 It is strongly recommended to bring either an electronic version or a paper version of these two documents which will be heavily referenced throughout the seminar.
 Dress will be casual.